 - We encourage patients to return for reviews after 1 week, 1 month, 3 months and 6 months after restoration.
 This helps us assess the patient’s ability to maintain their implant restoration(s), and pick up any problems early.

-- You can clean implants the same way you clean natural teeth.
+- You can clean dental implants the same way you clean natural teeth.
 Clean the gaps between teeth with dental floss or an interdental brush.

 Dentists can treat peri-implantitis and save the implant if detected early.
 However, if it goes undetected, the bacterial accumulation can result in bone loss and gum swellings.
 The implant can become mobile and eventually lost.